myselfpoulomi/wall-calender/calendar-challenge/README.md

 - **Persistence:** Notes are stored in the browser only (no backend), as requested.
 - **Range UX:** First tap sets the start; second tap sets the end (order does not matter).
 A third tap starts a new range.

-## Submission extras

-Record a short demo showing range selection, notes, and responsive layout.
-Optional: deploy the `dist` folder from `bun run build` to any static host.